 Running also produced almost 30 percent greater average peak force on the tibiofemoral joint, or the knee hinge formed between three bones: the femur, tibia, and patella.

-The researchers also found that skipping burned 30% more calories than running as well as appearing to be less impactful on the body.
+The researchers also found that skipping burned 30% more calories than running as well as appearing to be less impactful on the body, that’s a win win in our books.

 10. May even make you smarter